uwIdeaFactory/IdeaFactoryFrontend/WeeklyReports/WeeklyReport_5_03.md

 * Finish creating the the frontend UI for HomePage, project overview, and project upload page
 * Install and implemented tests for both the frontend and backend
 * Connect the project to the CircleCI
-* TODO: backend progress
-*
+* Finish api for creating project
+* Finish api for getting a specific project

 ### Plans and goals for the next week
 * Implement Frontend UI for User Profile page
-* Use AMS service to store files and image information and connect to the project
+* Use cloudflare R2 to store files and image information and connect to the project
-*
-*
-*
+* Implement api for filtering projects based on tag and user input
 * Integrate the project functionalities and prepare for the alpha release